ansu/AlarmApp/README.md

 ## Key-Things

 1: **Router:** This class takes care routing and all dependecies which are required for any controller or models.
 2: AlarmVC class takes the data from AlarmViewModelling.
-All business logic lies inside GameViewModelling class.
+All business logic lies inside AlarmViewModelling class.

 ## Learning